maheshsabnis/intern_aug_blaze/reactjsapp/README.md

     - Pass the datasource and generate CheckBoxList and RadioButtonList
     - Return all selected CheckBox values to parent
     - Only-One radio button value can be emitted from chiuld to parent

+# Date:22-09-2021
+1. Create a Validation Summary Component.
+THis will be used for showing validation errors those occures for each component.
+Tis validation summary componmust be displayed at the bottem of each Component
+2. Start working on Healthcare Project.
+    - DOctor, Patient, Staff, Rooms, Wards, Medicines (Inshort Components for CRUD MUST be done by this weekend) withe SECURE REST API Call along with Register User and Login User Components